isaacfallon/9-Challenge-Professional-README-Generator/README.md

 This project is a README generator application using the Node.JS command line interface ['inquirer'](https://www.npmjs.com/package/inquirer).
 It serves as the week 9 challenge for The University of Sydney's Coding Bootcamp.

 This application was built to serve as a more efficient way to create a README.md file for a project.

-By using this README generator, the user does not need to manually enter in the details for their README file which solves a problem of possibly creating an inaccurate or subpar README file to describe their project.
+By using this application, the user does not need to manually enter in the details for their project's README which reduces the chances of creating an inaccurate or subpar README file to describe their project.

-By building this project, I gained a solid understanding of how Node.JS functions and the importance of README files for a project.
+By building this project, I gained a solid understanding of how Node.JS functions and the importance of a README file for a project.

 ### Video showing how the application works: